EllenSt264/my-Next-Game/README.md

 - [This source](https://moonbooks.org/Articles/How-to-remove-string-control-characters-n-t-r-in-python/) helped me find a way to remove string control characters from parser results.

 - [This source](https://runestone.academy/runestone/books/published/fopp/Sequences/SplitandJoin.html) helped with the join method for returning *only* the first few sentences of paragraph.

+- A thank you to Jo and Scott from Code Institute for helping me with the code for replacing 'bundle' list items with game genre tags from the Steam Store bundle page.

 #### Python and Flask